-Template scopes can be defined on the Scopes tab when selecting a page template from the content tree at Site Manager -> Development -> Page templates.
-You have the following two basic options:
+Template scopes can be defined on the Scopes tab when selecting a page template from the tree in Site Manager -> Development -> Page templates.
+There are two basic options available:

-•Template can be used on all pages: the use of the page template is not limited and it can be used in all parts of the website).
+•Template can be used on all pages - the use of the page template is not limited (it can be used in all parts of the website).

-•Template can be used only within following scopes: if selected, the page can be used based on the defined template scopes
+•Template can be used only within following scopes - if selected, the page can be used according to the rules defined by the template's scopes.

 If you choose the second of the options mentioned above, UI controls for managing the scopes will be displayed below the line.